-The Consumers Price Index (CPI) measures changes to the prices of consumer items bought by New Zealand households, giving a measure of inflation.
-Data is available from 1920.
+The Consumers Price Index (CPI) measures changes to the prices of the consumer items New Zealand households buy, and provides a measure of household inflation.
+Data is available from 1916.

-Since March 1999, the Reserve Bank has used the Official Cash Rate (OCR) as its tool for controlling inflation.
+Since March 1999, the Reserve Bank has used the Official Cash Rate (OCR) as its tool for implementing monetary policy.
 By setting the OCR, the Reserve Bank is able to influence short-term interest rates such as the 90-day bank bill rate, as well as long-term interest rates and the foreign exchange rate.
-Data on the OCR and 90-day bank bill rate is available from 1990.
+Data is available from 1999.

 The trade weighted index (TWI) measures the value of the New Zealand dollar (NZD) against New Zealand's major trading partners.
 It is the Reserve Bank's preferred summary measure for capturing the medium-term effect of exchange rate changes on the New Zealand economy and inflation.
-Data on the TWI and NZD/USD exchange rate is available from 1970.
+Data for the nominal TWI (17) is available from 1984.

 Gross domestic product (GDP) represents the value of all goods and services produced in New Zealand.
-GDP is New Zealand's official measure of economic growth.
-Data for New Zealand and selected trading partners is available from 1990.
+The growth in real GDP is New Zealand's official measure of economic growth.
+Real GDP excludes the effects of changing prices (i.e. inflation).
+Data is available from 1990.

-Average floating and two year fixed mortgage rates offered to new customers for residential home loans.
-Data is available from 1964.
+The average floating and two year fixed mortgage rates is the rate advertised to new customers by banks for residential home loans.
+Data is available from 1998.

-Housing is a central part of the New Zealand economy as it is a major source of investment for many New Zealanders.
-Data on the price and value of houses is available from 1979.
+Housing is a central part of the New Zealand economy and accounts for around half of the assets of New Zealand households.
+Data is available from 1979.